 Elementary Education, Associate of Science

 Southwestern and Southern Oregon University (SOU) have partnered to create a seamless pathway for earning an elementary teaching license on the South Coast!
-Southwestern's Associate of Science (AS) in Elementary Education prepares students to directly transfer into SOU's Bachelor of Science (BS) in Elementary Education.
+Southwestern's Associate of Science (AS) in Elementary Education prepares students to directly transfer into This degree is articulated with SOU’s BA/BS degree programs in Education Studies.
 This associate's degree establishes a strong foundation in early education, and will also benefit students that are interested in pursuing a career as instructional assistants in elementary school settings.

 The AS in Elementary Education includes foundational courses, professional education courses, specific general education courses, as well as field experiences to prepare graduates to enter most elementary education degree programs.
 This degree meets all of the requirements of an Associate of Arts Oregon Transfer (AAOT) degree and is articulated with SOU’s Bachelor of Science (BS) in Elementary Education program.
 Students choosing to transfer to SOU's program will have junior standing.